rejarevaldy/dotfiles/README.md

    - Leave this file blank and your done.
 3. Finished!!
    - Open up your window manager settings and choose your newly created theme.

----

-_You can create this no-border theme for other window managers such as mate, cinnamon & openbox etc. You just need to change the folder namings to match that of your choosen desktop.
-I have not tested this out as of yet but I don't see why it shouldn'

 <br>